dmorris0/python_intro/Chapter 04 Strings and Indexing.md

 >>> name.strip()          # Remove left and right whitespace
 'Samuel Becket'
 ```
-* Check if starts with a particular string:
+* Check if a string starts with a particular string:
 ```python
 >>> name.startswith("Samuel")
 False